signalfx/splunk-otel-collector-chart/examples/enable-operator-and-auto-instrumentation/README.md

 kubectl apply -f examples/enable-operator-and-auto-instrumentation/instrumentation-java.yaml -n spring-petclinic
 ```

-When you get to the ` 4.Verify all the OpenTelemetry resources...` step, you can use the following sample output
+When you get to the `4.
+Verify all the OpenTelemetry resources...` step, you can use the following sample output
 for validation:

 <details open>